Leadership involves so many difficult challenges and exceptional behaviors and mindsets. These days, we ask much of our leaders.

 - The Problem of Bad Leaders—and Why People Keep Following Them

-Gregg Vanourek is an award-winning author who trains, teaches, and speaks on leadership and personal development.
-He runs Gregg Vanourek LLC, a training venture focused on helping you lead yourself, lead others, and lead change.
-Gregg is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards) and LIFE Entrepreneurs (a manifesto for integrating our life and work with purpose and passion).
-Check out Gregg’s manifesto on Leadership Derailers (and how to avoid them).
+Gregg Vanourek is a writer, teacher, TEDx speaker, and coach on leadership and personal development.
+He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
+Check out their Leadership Derailers Assessment or get their monthly newsletter.
+If you found value in this, please forward it to a friend.
+Every little bit helps!